 Nehemiah graduates.
 He works as an art reviewer for a cultural journal in Delhi.
 Throughout the many years that continue, he feels the same incompleteness inside similar to the incompleteness he felt when Lenny passed away.
-When he is awarded a fellowship to London, a note leads him to search for Nicholas.
+When he is awarded a fellowship to London, a note leads him to search for Nicholas there.
 But instead, he meets Myra.
 And learns that Nicholas lied to him- Nicholas was in a relationship with Myra, and she tells him that she is not his adopted sister.
-Myra also tells Nehemiah that her child Elliot is Nicholas’.
+Myra also tells Nehemiah that her child Elliot is Nicholas’s.
 Here, Pariat does not describe the pain that Nehemiah would feel as a lover.
 Nehemiah, on knowing this, shows no feelings of hurt or sadness.

 The things that should be praised about Seahorse are the non linear narrative and Pariat’s knowledge of Buddhist, Indian and other schools of art.
 Myra’s father, Philip ,a grumpy old man whom Nehemiah learns is gay, is the most excellently created character.
-His tragic death leads the reader to sympathise Myra.
+His tragic death makes the reader to sympathise Myra.

 There is an abundance of metaphors and quotable lines that are like proverbs in the novel.
 Pariat continues to stay with the L.G.B.T theme in this debut.
 It is an accessible read with complexities in the relationships between the characters.

-Pariat’s style in her previous collection of short stories –Boats on Land– had some replications of the Canadian writer Alice Munro.
-With Seahorse, stylistically, she is trying to avoid all the quixotic elements that defined Boats on Land.
+Pariat’s style in her previous collection of short stories –Boats on Land– had replications of the Canadian writer Alice Munro.
+With Seahorse, stylistically, she is trying to avoid all quixotic elements that defined Boats on Land.
 Here, she is trying to make her descriptions and narrative more on the path of realism.
 The infusion of a lot of poetry in certain lines makes some paragragraphs to be tedious.
-There are long descriptions of places- for example when Pariat decribes the London streets and sidewalks- which are also tedious like the poetry.
+There are long descriptions of places- for example when Pariat decribes London streets and sidewalks- which are also tedious like the poetry.
 The narrative’s good quality is that the lines are short and succinct with an effeminate voice, pausing with a full stop every time.
 And the reader is absorbed in the story as with each recurrent pause with the full stop, he also pauses for breath.